Research

 Resurrection Ecology and the Evolutionary Effects of Radiation on Populations

 Background and ongoing work.
 Between 1953 and 1962, the US Department of Energy denotated 100 above ground nuclear weapons as part of a testing program at the Nevada Test Site.
 Radioactive fallout from these tests covered the globe but was particularly heavy in Utah, Nevada, and Arizona.
 In new work recently funded by a National Science Foundation EAGER grant, Co-PI Matt Walsh, Cole Thompson, and I are asking about the evolutionary impact of this fallout.
 In June 2020, we visited 8 alpine lakes in Utah to take sediment cores, with the hopes of reaching sediments that were deposited before, during, and after testing.
 Next, we will isolate the dormant eggs of the small crustacean Daphnia from those sediments.
 By hatching those eggs and keeping track of hatch rate, survival, and reproduction, we should be able to measure the fitness effects of radiation on the populations, and how they have evolved in response.
 Update (Fall 2022): We isolated >4500 ephippia and after quite some effort … only hatched 1!
 Ironically, it came from sediment samples dated to the 1950s.
 For whatever reason, ephippia from these populations don’t hatch well using usual Daphnia techniques.
 If anyone has any ideas, we’d love to hear them!
+In the meantime, we pivoted to a similar project using ancient DNA from sediment cores to reconstruct evolutionary history of a threespine stickleback species pair from Enos Lake, with Dolph Schluter, Andy Foote, and the Hakai Institute.

 (Non)parallel evolution in extant threespine stickleback